 This study demonstrated that the ATH group had better vascular structure and function than the SED group.
 However, the ATH + MI group did not have superior vascular structure and function than the SED + MI group.
 Lifelong exercise did impart benefits to the ATH + MI group compared with the SED + MI group in lower incidence of secondary events and improved cardiovascular risk profiles.

 Regular exercise training reduces morbidity and mortality by improving cardiovascular risk factors and enhancing vascular function.
 In this study of post-MI volunteers, the veteran athletes had improved risk factor profiles and fewer secondary cardiac events, but veteran athletes did not demonstrate vascular structure and function superior to their sedentary peers.
 Further research is needed to explain the cardioprotective benefits of lifelong exercise, particularly after MI.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound, Exercise, Sports & Exercise and Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound, Exercise, Sports and Exercise and Imaging

 Keywords: Coronary Artery Disease, Risk Factors, Radial Artery, Brachial Artery, Hemoglobin A, Glycosylated, Pulse Wave Analysis, Vascular Stiffness, Athletes, Sports, Muscle, Smooth, Vascular, Arterial Pressure, Carotid Intima-Media Thickness, Myocardial Infarction, Percutaneous Coronary Intervention, Exercise